Appropriate filtering

 Filtering on mobile devices

-Schools and colleges should satisfy themselves that filtering systems are correctly working across all their devices’, including mobile devices.
+Schools and colleges should satisfy themselves that filtering systems are correctly working across all their devices’ and across all internet connections, including their mobile devices.
 If your school owns mobile devices such as iPads or other tablets as part of your teaching strategy, then consider the following practices to ensure filtering is in place (you may need the help of your ICT support to do this):

 • Audit the mobile device estate by detailing all the mobile devices they have.